Game Developer Harassment: Can You Sue? Is It Worth It?

-But these days, a scathing diatribe is a finger swipe away.
-And since most fans don’t know the targets of their rage, the appropriate behavior Rubicon is often crossed.
-In some regards, developers aren’t seen by fans as actual people (especially in the middle of a fit), but as the game itself.
-The phenomenon is almost akin to cursing out your lawn mower when it’s not cooperating.
+But these days, an overwrought diatribe is a finger click away.
+And in some regards, development teams aren’t seen as people, but as the game itself.
+The phenomenon is akin to cursing out a lawn mower when it’s not cooperating.

 Can A Game or Software Developer Sue A Fan or Critic?

-All of this talk about developer harassment got us thinking: Should a developer take legal action against trash-talking fans?
+All this talk about developer harassment got us thinking: Should game staffers take legal action against trash-talking fans?
 Does the reward outweigh the risk?
-Does a game or software developer even have a decent chance at winning a lawsuit against an overzealous, threatening fan- boy or girl?
-What charges could the victimized developer claim if he or she decided to sue?
-Do developers have a legal recourse if the harassment goes overboard?
-In a word, yes – because even free speech has its limits.
+Can software developers win lawsuits against overzealous, threatening fans?
+What charges could the victimized developer claim if he or she sued?

-Threats of Death or Bodily Harm – It’s never legally acceptable to threaten death or bodily harm.
-Telling a developer that you are going to find them and kill them is technically against the law.
-All a developer has to do is walk into their local police station in the morning, and the FBI could be involved by the afternoon.
+Threats of Death or Bodily Harm – It’s never legally acceptable to threaten bodily harm.
+Stalking and threatening a developer is against the law.
+If you’re a victim, simply walk into a police station and start talking.

-Defamation – If a false statement of fact is made in a screed about a developer, that developer, technically, could sue for libel.
-In order for the developer to win, however, he or she would have to prove that the statement caused material harm, that the defendant acted with reckless disregard for the truth and that more than one person saw the statement in question.
+Defamation – If someone makes a false statement of fact about a developer, said developer could sue for libel.
+To win, however, he or she would have to prove that the statement caused material harm, that the defendant acted with (at least) reckless disregard for the truth, and that more than one person saw the statement in question.
 In other words, the lie must be published on a public forum, like Twitter, and it must cause material harm for the developer.

-Infliction of Emotional Distress – If you’re hounding a developer repeatedly, with vitriol, that developer could go after you for either intentional infliction of emotional distress or negligent infliction of emotional distress.
-Commonly known as the tort of outrage, emotional distress actions can be hard to win, but blatant threats of bodily harm or death often prevail.
+Infliction of Emotional Distress – If you’re hounding developers they could go after you for either intentional infliction of emotional distress or negligent infliction of emotional distress.
+Commonly known as the tort of outrage, emotional distress actions can be hard to win, but blatant threats of bodily harm or death do prevail.

-Criminal Stalking Charges – Another legal option available to beleaguered developers is filing criminal stalking charges, but only if the perpetrator is constantly on the hunt.
+Criminal Stalking Charges – Another available legal option is criminal stalking charges, but only if the perpetrator is constantly on the hunt.

-In the Polygon article, Jennifer Helper, a former BioWare narrative designer admitted that harassment can be tough to handle, especially the death threats against her kids over the storyline of Dragon Age II.
-However, Helper was quick to also point out the positive flip side: copious amounts of support she gets from fans.
-So ask yourself: is it worth the possible PR hit your reputation would take in the gaming world if you went legal over a handful of over-the-top detractors?
+In the Polygon article, Jennifer Helper, a former BioWare narrative designer admitted that harassment can be tough, especially when users lobbed death threats at her kids over the storyline of Dragon Age II.
+However, Helper was quick to point out the positive flip side: the copious amounts of support she gets from fans.

 A Game Developer Harassment Support Group May Be On The Way

-Oftentimes the emotional impact of stalking or harassment is tough to handle alone.
-As such, the International Game Developers Association is looking to establish a support group for victimized parties.
-Kate Edwards, a spokesperson for the group explained, “It’s gotten onto our radar.
-We’re getting to a point where we’re thinking, “Yeah, it’s becoming something we’re going to need to talk about.
-It might be more explicit support group or mechanism to help people who are dealing with this sort of thing.”
+The emotional impact harassment is tough to handle alone.
+Therefore, the International Game Developers Association is looking to establish a support group for victimized parties.
+Kate Edwards, a spokesperson, explained, “It’s gotten onto our radar.
+We’re getting to a point where we’re thinking, ‘Yeah, it’s becoming something we’re going to need to talk about.’
+It might be a more explicit support group or mechanism to help people who are dealing with this sort of thing.”

-Do you have any pressing legal questions about online developer harassment?
+Do you have legal questions about developer harassment?
 Set up a confidential consultation with Kelly Warner Law today.